-The Critical Flood Risk Infrastructure Grant Program, administered through the NHDES Watershed Management Bureau, intends to support flood resilience and stormwater management planning and assessment work, as well as implementation projects in New Hampshire’s coastal watershed.
-This grant program will utilize ARPA funds to award approximately $4.5 million in grants (no match required) in 2022.
+The Critical Flood Risk Infrastructure Grant (CFRING) Program was administered through the NHDES Watershed Management Bureau to support flood resilience and stormwater management planning and assessment work, as well as implementation projects in New Hampshire’s coastal watershed.
+This grant program awarded $4.2 million ARPA-funded grants in 2022 and is no longer available.

-Eligible projects must fall under at least one of the following project categories: (1) Planning and Assessment; and (2) Implementation.
-Projects that span both categories will also be considered (i.e., an implementation project with a planning and/or assessment component).
+Eligible projects must fall under at least one of the following project categories: (1) Planning and Assessment; or (2) Implementation.
+Projects that span both categories will also be considered (i.e. an implementation project with a planning and/or assessment component).

 Implementation Projects: Funding for implementation projects may be used for advancing preliminary designs into final designs and engineering plans, detailed cost estimates, robust communications with permitting officials at various levels of government, preparation of bid documents, related tasks to prepare projects for construction, construction of flood resilience and stormwater management infrastructure, and implementation of stormwater system operation and maintenance improvements that enhance flood resilience.
 The amount of funding requested for implementation projects must not exceed $2,500,000.
 Total project cost may exceed $2,500,000, however, only $2,500,000 will be reimbursed.